-Blake Patton is a business-focused litigator with a diverse practice before state and federal courts, and administrative agencies.
-He is admitted to practice before all Oklahoma state courts, all Oklahoma federal courts, and the Tenth Circuit Court of Appeals.
+Blake Patton is a business-focused litigator with a diverse trial and appellate practice before state and federal courts, and administrative agencies.

-Mr. Patton devotes a significant part of his practice to pro bono causes, including trial and appellate advocacy for deprived children in cases involving termination of parental rights, as well as constitutional challenges to Oklahoma legislative action.
+Mr. Patton is dedicated to litigation and advocacy in support of numerous causes of public interest, including trial and appellate advocacy for deprived children in cases involving termination of parental rights, as well as numerous constitutional challenges to legislative action implicating the core rights of Oklahomans.
 Mr. Patton has testified before the Oklahoma Pardon and Parole Board concerning death row inmate clemency issues, and the propriety of execution by lethal injection through Oklahoma’s controversial three-drug protocol.
 The constitutionality of this execution protocol was reviewed by the Supreme Court of the United States in Glossip v.
 Gross, 135 S.Ct.
 2726 (2015).
 Although his primary focus is civil trial and appellate practice, Mr. Patton has represented clients in federal white-collar criminal investigations and prosecutions, including federal R.I.C.O. prosecutions initiated by the U.S. Department of Justice, cyber fraud investigations related to international aircraft lease and purchase transactions conducted by the Federal Bureau of Investigation, and Lacey Act investigations conducted by the U.S. Fish and Wildlife Service.

-In 2007, Mr. Patton received his B.B.A. magna cum laude in accounting from the University of Oklahoma Price College of Business, while minoring in history.
+Mr. Patton received his B.B.A. magna cum laude in accounting from the University of Oklahoma Price College of Business, while minoring in history.
+For his honors thesis, Mr. Patton authored and presented his paper “Stealth Compensation: The Evolution of Stock Option Accounting Under Financial Accounting Standard Board Rules.”
 At the University of Oklahoma, Mr. Patton was elected by the student body to serve two consecutive terms as a representative on the University of Oklahoma Student Association Congress.
-While pursing his undergraduate degree, Mr. Patton became a licensed broker with the Oklahoma Real Estate Commission.
-Prior to attending the University of Oklahoma, Mr. Patton attended Oklahoma State University on a baseball scholarship as a catcher.
+While pursing his undergraduate degrees, Mr. Patton became a licensed broker with the Oklahoma Real Estate Commission.
+In college, Mr. Patton worked as an intern for the NBC Today Show in New York City, the Silverdocs documentary film festival held by the American Film Institute in Silver Springs, Maryland, and the Washington Nationals Major League Baseball team in Washington D.C.
+Prior to the University of Oklahoma, Mr. Patton attended Oklahoma State University on a baseball scholarship as a catcher.

 Admissions And Memberships:

-Mr. Patton is a member of the Oklahoma Bar Association, the Oklahoma County Bar Association, the Cleveland County Bar Association, the American Bar Association, and the Federal Bar Association.
-In 2015, Mr. Patton was appointed by the President of the Oklahoma Bar Association to serve on the Civil Procedure & Evidence Code, Legislative Monitoring, and Uniform Laws Committees.
-Mr. Patton is a member of the American Bar Association’s Business Law Section.
+Mr. Patton is admitted to practice before all Oklahoma state courts, all Oklahoma federal courts, and the Tenth Circuit Court of Appeals.
+He was appointed by the President of the Oklahoma Bar Association to serve on the Civil Procedure & Evidence Code, Legislative Monitoring, and Uniform Laws Committees.
 He attended the 2015 Limited Liability Company Institute in Arlington, Virginia, and the 2017 National Institute on Electronic Discovery in Chicago, Illinois.

-Mr. Patton serves as a Director of Thrive, a health collective for Oklahoma’s youth, and is the acting Chairman of its Advocacy Committee.
+Mr. Patton served as the 2018-19 coach of the University of Oklahoma Mock Trial Team.
+He is a former director of Thrive, a health collective for Oklahoma’s youth, and served as Chairman of its Advocacy Committee.

 Publications and Speaking Engagements: